In a 24 hour day, time management is a must, because there is not much one can fit beyond essentials, let me prove it to you.

 – Exercise: 1.5-2 hours.
 This is a must.

 – Work: 9-10 hours.
 Even if you do 8, you will need the rest for commute, getting ready, etc.

 – Reading: 0.5-1 hour.

 – Prayer and meditation: 1-1.5 hours.

-Depending on where you are on the ranges above, you might end up with zero to two hours free time daily.
+Depending on where you are on the ranges above, you might end up with zero to two hours of free time daily.
 Get a pen and paper and do your own calculations of your time.
 See how much is left.

 Remember weekends are a bit better, but then we have to add groceries, shopping, and family and friends obligations, which probably does away with most of the extra hours available being off work.

-One has to regularly check: “Am I you using time wisely?
+One has to regularly check: “Am I using my time wisely?
 Am I happy with my choices?
 What needs to change?”
 Also ask yourself: “Am I ready to change?” if not, what are you waiting for?
 There is not much TIME.